 4. Political Activities

 There is no statutory prohibition that prevents Nigerian not-for-profit organizations from engaging in advocacy or from endorsing candidates for public office.
-[Iheme et al at 14] It seems possible that the provisions of §62 of the Criminal Code Act [See above at §IV(D)(1)(describing unlawful societies)] could be used to prohibit some organizations from engaging in political activities.
+It seems possible that the provisions of §62 of the Criminal Code Act [See above at IV(D)(1) describing unlawful societies] could be used to prohibit some organizations from engaging in political activities.
 Companies limited by guarantee may not directly or indirectly make a donation of property or funds to a political party or association for any political purposes.
 [CAMA §38(2)]

 E. Discrimination

 At the same time, the rights enumerated above are non-justiciable.
-Moreover, they apply only to state actors are inapplicable to private or non-governmental entities.
+Moreover, they apply only to state actors and do not apply to private or non-governmental entities.

 F. Control of Organization